 Bodie State Historic Park

 From Mammoth Lakes, California 60 miles.
-Take the Highway 395 North and turn off on the Highway 270
+Take Highway 395 North and turn off on Highway 270.

 From Yosemite, California 43 miles

 The park is open year-round.
 (Check the official website for opening hours)

 Walk time – 1-3 hours for a self-guided walking tour of town

 Available for purchase – official guide including a map and building descriptions